 REACH – Association for Children with upper limb deficiency: www.reach.org.uk

-We reached out to this charity as soon as we received the news about our daughter’s hand.
+We got in touch with this charity as soon as we received the news about our daughter’s hand.
 We are members and found our welcome pack, full of other families’ stories as well as our local branch meet ups a fantastic resource.
 The website has information for parents, through all stages of their child’s development and offers reassurance and advice.
 We shared the Reach website with our friends and family to give them an idea of where we were working from.
+We meet up with local families a few times a year and the annual Reach Family Weekend is a highlight not to be missed!

 The Lucky Fin Project: www.luckyfinproject.org

-A US-based, but worldwide, non profit organisation set up to raise awareness and to celebrate children with a variety of limb differences.
-Super fun, super uplifting and just plain awesome.
+A US-based, worldwide, non profit organisation set up to raise awareness and to celebrate children with a variety of limb differences.
+Super fun, super uplifting and just plain awesome!

 My Right Hand Man: www.myrighthandman.co.uk